 For Christian Beddoe, spending much of his childhood growing up in different cities and countries not only opened his eyes to the world but has also made him adaptable to changing environments.
 And in the fast-paced and constantly evolving financial services industry, that ability to constantly adapt and think on his feet have been serving him well.

-Christian has been enjoying putting those skills and many others to the test in his graduate role as Wealth Analyst with the E&P Financial Group.
+Christian has been enjoying putting those skills and many others to the test in his graduate role as Associate with the E&P Financial Group.
 Here he takes us through a typical day:

 Feeding the body to fuel the mind